gkaretka/Digital-electronics-2/Labs/04-interrupts/README.md

 ### Timer library

 1. In your words, describe the difference between common C function and interrupt service routine.
-   * Function
+   * Function - generic block of code we want to reuse.
+This block can be called from anywhere in our program.
-   * Interrupt service routine
+   * Interrupt service routine - function to which we jump when interrupt occures, usually short.
+Main program is halted and after ISR is executed resumed from the same point it was halted in

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: